CarolineHusky/carodraw/documentation/types.md

 ```python
 	path: Path = None
 ```
-The path between the start point and the end point of the `Inwards`
+The path between the start point and the end point of the `Bridge`